-Experience and expertise: Katrina Onishi has over 25 years' experience in financial markets as an equities analyst and portfolio manager, both in Australia and overseas.
+Katrina Onishi has over 25 years' experience in financial markets as an equities analyst and portfolio manager, both in Australia and overseas.
 After a long career in investment markets, in 2000, Katrina co-founded Concord Capital, an Australian equities funds management firm of which she was an Executive Director for ten years.
 In addition, Katrina has 20 years' experience as a company director, including several as a director of ASX-listed companies.
 Katrina holds a B.A.
 (Hons) from University of Sydney, is a Chartered Financial Analyst and a Graduate Member of the Australian Institute of Company Directors.

-Other current directorships: Katrina is currently the Chair of the Advisory Council of Little Company of Mary, a not-for-profit organisation and a member of its Investment Committee.
+Katrina is currently the Chair of the Advisory Council of Little Company of Mary, a not-for-profit organisation and a member of its Investment Committee.

-Former directorships in last 3 years: Katrina Onishi has not held any other directorships of listed companies within the last three years.
+Katrina Onishi has not held any other directorships of listed companies within the last three years.

-Interests in shares and options: Details of Katrina Onishi's interests in shares of the Company are included in the Remuneration Report.
+Details of Katrina Onishi's interests in shares of the Company are included in the Remuneration Report.

-Interests in contracts: Katrina Onishi has no interests in contracts of the Company.
+Katrina Onishi has no interests in contracts of the Company.

-Dr. Don Hamson
+Dr Don Hamson

-Experience and expertise: Dr Don Hamson has over 27 years investment management experience and was the founding Managing Director of Plato.
+Dr Don Hamson has over 27 years investment management experience and was the founding Managing Director of Plato.
 Prior to establishing Plato, Don was Head of Active Equities, Asia Pacific (and a member of the global Senior Management Group) at State Street Global Advisers.
 Prior to joining State Street, Don was Chief Investment Officer at Westpac Investment Management, where he was involved in forming BT Financial Group and was a member of the Investment Committee.